Gavin-Yeah/NetFlixPage/README.md

 1. Please use the command "npm i" to install all dependencies necessary to run the application.
 2. Use "npm start" to run the application.

+#### Updated on 07/10/2020
+##### Feedback:

+The list should be a single custom component that can be used multiple times.

+The list.js created right now is wrong.
+It is actually the template for the title.

+Please combine the list of templates into a single file and reuse it twice for recommended and my list

+##### solotuion:
+remove Item component and include the content of it into List component.

+Use react nonnect function to connect List Component to react store by using click event.

 ### Requirements: